 Fig. 1 Distribution of oxygen level across five different marine sites.
 Field sites are ordered according to their ranking of their average water speed, from slowest to fastest.
 Left side of each plot represent frequency distribution of oxygen.
 Right sides of the plots show cumulative density histograms of oxygen availability for each site.
 Vertical dashed lines indicate the level where the respiration rate of the animals start to decline (i.e. the value of air saturation in which oxygen consumption is 5% lower than that at 100% air saturation).
 The horizontal lines correspond to the percentage of microsites that represent physiology stress due to oxygen limitation for native and invasive species form each site.
 Blue lines are for invasive organisms and red for natives.

 Fig 2.
-Differences in C50%VO2 between: A) species shape (erect and flat), and B) species status (native and invasive).
-Each of the 6,000 circles for each category represents an average of C50%VO2 estimated by an ANOVA using species-specific values of C50%VO2 drawn from MCMC samples from a Michaelis-Menten function fitted in JAGS.
+Differences in CCO2between: (a) species shape (erect and flat), and (b) species status (native and invasive).
+Each of the 6,000 circles for each category represents an average of CCO2estimated by an ANOVA using species-specific values of CCO2drawn from MCMC samples from a Michaelis-Menten function fitted in JAGS.

 Fig 3.
-Differences in of C50%VO2 between status (native and invasive) for “erect shaped species” only.
-Each of the 6,000 circles for each category represents an average of C50%VO2 estimated by an ANOVA using species-specific values of C50%VO2 drawn from MCMC samples from a Michaelis-Menten function fitted in JAGS.
+Differences in of CCO2between status (native and invasive) for “erect shaped species” only.
+Each of the 6,000 circles for each category represents an average of CCO2estimated by an ANOVA using species-specific values of CCO2drawn from MCMC samples from a Michaelis-Menten function fitted in JAGS.

 Supplement information:

 Fig S. Plots of oxygen level (% air saturation) with relative respiration rate of each species measured (VO2, 0-1).
-The intersection of dashed lines with x-axis shows the calculated C50%VO2.
+The intersection of dashed lines with x-axis shows the average calculated CCO2.